Patriotic Bomb Pop Cupcakes

 FAQ

-- How do I keep the cupcakes from being dry?
+- How can I keep the blue frosting from turning my teeth too blue?

 Serving Suggestions